mwojnars/hypertag/docs/index.md

 ## Runtime

-Execution of a Hypertag script is performed by a **runtime**, which is an instance of `hypertag.Runtime` class.
+Execution of a Hypertag script is performed by a **runtime**: an instance of `hypertag.Runtime` class.
 The execution constists of 3 phases:

-1. **parsing** a script to an Abstract Syntax Tree (AST); the syntactic and semantic analysis of the script is performed;
+1. **parsing** of the script to an Abstract Syntax Tree (AST); the syntactic and semantic analysis of the script is performed;
 2. **translation** of the AST to a native [Document Object Model](#dom) (DOM), where tagged and textual blocks are mapped to nodes of a DOM tree; during translation,